Posted October 4th, 2019 by Amy Danise

-It's incredibly anxiety-inducing to find your vehicle is gone.
-At first, you may think you parked somewhere else, but then you may realize that your car got towed.
+It can be shocking and stressful to find your vehicle is gone.
+At first, you may think you parked somewhere else, but then you might realize that your car got towed.

 Look for restricted parking signs, tow zones and other signs in the area where you parked.
 Take pictures of the signs, especially if you believe that you were towed without a valid reason.

 City websites often have towing and impound information.
 Check what you'll need to bring before you go.